mgreenw/JumboSmash/src/server/docs/auth/get-token-utln.md

 ## Error Responses

-**Condition** : If the token is expired, invalid, or does not match the UTLN.
+**Condition** : If the token is expired, invalid, or does not match the EMAIL.

 **Code** : `401 UNAUTHORIZED`